toshimitsu-o/Chat-Angular-Webapp/README.md

 ### Server API Testing (Externally Facing Functions)

 The test utilises Mocha, Chai, and Chai-http.
-In a terminal CLI app, move to server directory and run the following command.
+In a terminal CLI app, move to chat/server directory and run the following command.

 npm run-script test

 Should get results after the test script running.
 Please make sure to change const SERVER value to your server URI.

+### E2E Testing

+The test uses Protractor with Jasmine and Selenium Server.
+Java Development Kit (JDK) needs to be installed.

+webdriver-manager start

+In a terminal CLI app, move to chat/e2e directory and run the following command.

+protractor conf.js